 Hard pipe ductwork is less prone to kinks and bends, so it’s usually better for airflow.
 Flexible ductwork is prone to kinks and bends, so it presents more points of failure for airflow.

-Basically, flex ducts = less noise and possible airflow issues while hard pipe ducts = more noise and fewer airflow issues.
+Flex ducts = less noise and possible airflow issues while hard pipe ducts = more noise and fewer airflow issues.
 It’s a tradeoff.

 That’s not to say hard pipe ducts are always loud.
 Assuming they’re properly sized for your home and your system, you’ll probably hear minimal noise from all-hard pipe ducts.
-If you’ve got a variable speed blower, that’s definitely the case.
+If you’ve got a variable speed blower, that’s the case.

 Just be aware that hard pipe ducts tend to be noisier than their flexible counterparts.
 Not always, but usually.